-- Submit a completed application and application fee - · Be at least 16 years of age - Submit official high school transcript or High School Equivalency transcript - Submit official college transcripts, if applicable - Present acceptable SAT or ACT scores taken within the last 60 months, or acceptable ACCUPLACER, COMPASS, or ASSET scores taken within the last 60 months.
+- Submit a completed application and application fee - Be at least 16 years of age - Submit official high school transcript or High School Equivalency transcript or college transcripts showing successful completion of 60+ semester credits or 72+ quarter credits - Submit official college transcripts, if applicable - Present acceptable ACCUPLACER, ACT, ASSET, COMPASS, PSAT, or SAT scores or GED score of 145 or higher or have one of the following: an associate degree or higher or have a HOPE GPA of 2.6 after the completion of 10th grade.
 Documentation on a college transcript of successful completion of appropriate courses from a regionally accredited college or university may be accepted in lieu of test scores.

-GENERAL CORE COURSE 3 MATH 1012 Foundations of Mathematics 3
+General Core Course 3 MATH 1012 Foundations of Mathematics 3

-OCCUPATIONAL COURSES 16
+Occupational Courses 16

 CIST 2411 Microsoft Client 4

 CIST 2412 Microsoft Server Directory Services 4

 CIST 2413 Microsoft Server Infrastructure 4

 CIST 2414 Microsoft Server Administrator 4